Articles on: Settings

 In this article

-Before you start, it's required that you have connected the payment methods to your store.
-Please refer to this article for more information.
+Before you start, the preferred payment methods to your store.

 You need to fill in a name for the payment account when activating a new one.
 This name will be shown on order detail page and on CSV file when you export orders to indicate which account received the payment.